The whole of Meta has broken

-Meta down: Facebook, Instagram, WhatsApp, Messenger and Threads not working amid major outage
+Meta down: Facebook, Instagram, WhatsApp, Messenger and Threads not working in major outage

 Your support helps us to tell the story